SrGMC/pikion/README.md

 This is based on [@michael-hxx](https://github.com/michael-hxx) [somecode-theme](https://github.com/michael-hxx/somecode-theme).

-Uses [pico-pages-list](https://github.com/nliautaud/pico-pages-list).
-Please, install it beforehand
+Uses [Pico-Search](https://github.com/PontusHorn/Pico-Search).
+Please, install it beforehand.

+Then, if you want to use the search function, go to `%base_url%/search/<search query>`.

 Light mode